 - How is ‘sting used here – for example as a verb form of the noun indicating an operation to uncover an illegal operation?
 Or something else, such as a violent attack?

 - Who is ‘him’ and ‘they’?

 - What does ‘it’ refer to as the object of the action ‘do’?

 (c) Typical in RS, I believe, is that reversals are often a series of comments, and a comment following often has no pause before it to separate it from the previous one.
 In this case, if realisation of a separate comment does not occur, one can easily interpret the reversal incorrectly.
 The following reversal may have three (or even four) parts.
 The sections need to be separated to hear more clearly, there can be no pause between parts.
 I have written the reversal the closest to the sounds as may constitute language.
 Of course, just like in forward speech, it does not mean that each word is correct, as language becomes distorted.
 ‘Art thou’, of course may be meant to be something else.
+‘Castle’ can be heard close by.
+‘Castle’ may have triggered a medieval association, hence the words ‘art thou’.
 Nevertheless, there is something interesting about it in the whole context of the reversal group (as mentioned earlier).
 He uses the word ‘closer’ again, but here he says “I”.
 The tone and style of the reversal is similar to the forward speech.
 The whole reversal is below, followed by each part.

 RS: Serious, art thou a gun, and they kill, when I got closer

 when I got closer

 FS: [I felt that kind of way, then, an’ an’ I got, I thought too it’s] just because ….
 The way the media see it ..